aselvan/scripts/README.md

 - #### /encrypted_drive.sh
   Shell script to store/retrieve files to/from encrypted folder

+- #### /free_wifi.sh
+  Shell script to get free wifi by spoofing an authenticated mac address on a paid wifi service like inflight wifi.

 - #### /mypass.sh
   simple script to add/search passwords from an encrypted file